department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/686-usability-staging-0520/686-usability-staging-research-plan.md

 Participants will be recruited via Perigean.
 The study will require 12 Veterans from a variety of service backgrounds.
 These participants will be divided into two groups.
 Each group will be give a set of scenarios/task to complete using the form.
 This will allow full coverage of all workflows.
 Criteria include:

 #### All participants
-- Recruitment through Perigeon
+- Recruitment through Perigean
-  - 14 participants will be scheduled by Perigeon
+  - 14 participants will be scheduled by Perigean
-  - Our expectation is to interview 10 veterans.
+  - We expect to interview 10 veterans.
-    - We are anticipating 4-6 no-shows based on veterans showing up more during the stay at home order
+  - We anticipate 4-6 no-shows
 - All genders
 - Computer access and basic computer literacy
 - Total Rated Disability of 30% or greater
-- Several Veterans (3+) with Total Rated Disability of 80% or greater and cognitive disabilities
+- Several Veterans (4+) with Total Rated Disability of 80% or greater and cognitive disabilities
 - Sessions will run approximately 60 minutes

 #### Group 1